We are a group of extradition lawyers in Panama with 15 years of experience in these matters. We know the extradition law and the process.

-As a lawyer who has had the opportunity to defend clients in cases where they are requested by other countries.
+As a lawyer, I have had the opportunity to defend clients in cases where they were requested by other countries.
 There is something that is worrying me a little.

-Each country has its institution in addition to the Ministry of Relations, which is the one who approves whether an extradition request is viable or not.
+In addition to the Ministry of Relations, which determines whether an extradition request is viable or not, each country has its own institution.

 But to be able to request an extradition between one country and another, the crime must be contemplated in the extradition treaty between both countries.

-Many extradition treaties between countries are very old and even dating back more than 80 years, so many of the crimes that currently exist, at that time did not even exist.
+Many extradition treaties between countries are over 80 years old, so many of the crimes that exist today did not exist at the time.

 One issue that strikes me is the sale of counterfeit medicines that come from countries like India and are sold in different countries.